shmulik-willinger/behavioral_cloning/writeup.md

 When running the simulator to drive autonomously, it's running the model.prediction() function that gets the current image from the center camera.
 In order to get the right prediction it's necessary to process the image the same steps as we ran on the training set, including cropping and color changing.
 Missing this step will lead to strage predictions in the simulator.

 Machine learning involves trying out ideas and testing them to see if they work.
 If the model is over or underfitting, then try to figure out why and adjust accordingly.
 I tried a couple of ideas like reduced the bandwidth of the image by converting each image from BGR to YUV, adding brightness randomization by convering images to HSV, adding more layers (Fully connected, Polling, Conv2D and more) and checked the prediction changes in the simulator.

+There is a problem with combining lambda layers and save/load model

 ## Model Architecture